 In inStream, the spending requirements, or outflows, in a goal-based plan are defined as goals.

-Goals reflect an annual, after-tax spending amount and will run from January of the start year to December of the end year.
-Each goals-based plan must have at least one goal but can have many more.
+Goals reflect an annual, after-tax spending amount and will run from the start of the year in January to the end of the year in December.
+Each goals-based plan must have at least one goal to calculate.

 There are four goal types available within inStream: